csikasote/BembaSpeech/README.md

 -------------

+The corpus is split into three parts:

+* train - for training
+* dev   - for validation
+* test  - for testing

-The corpus is split into three parts; train, dev, test.
-The subsets are disjoint, i.e. the audio of each speaker is assigned to exactly one subset.
-The allocation of each speaker is as follows:
+These subsets are disjointed, i.e. the audio of each speaker is assigned to exactly one subset.
+The allocation of each speaker contribution is as follows:

     --------------------------------------------------------
     | NAME  | 	SPEAKER ID          | DURATION   |